LoaTBaC/rbtm/README.md

 ...
 1	1	0   ...
 ```

-The Turing machine reads the symbol "1", and consults its list of rules, and sees that it has a rule that applies, the "flop1" rule: \(0, 1, 0, R, 0\).
+The Turing machine reads the symbol "1" and is in state "0", so it consults its list of rules, and sees that it has a rule that applies, the "flop1" rule: \(0, 1, 0, R, 0\).
 Following this rule, the Turing machine writes a 0 to the head's position, moves the head right one step, and goes into state 0 (the same state).
 It now looks like this:

 ```
 	    v - state: 0